 Likewise, for international fans especially — consider the size of markets in the US, China, India and South America — watching these top clubs and their star-studded teams is similarly like a drug.

-Sure, there’s the Champions League (see this year’s schedule and watch it on CBS All Access), but these market forces and international fans don’t give a crap about Club Brugge playing PSV Eindhoven.
+Sure, there’s the Champions League (see this year’s schedule and watch it on Paramount+), but these market forces and international fans don’t give a crap about Club Brugge playing PSV Eindhoven.
 They want Manchester United, Liverpool, Bayern Munich, Barcelona and Real Madrid — every week, all the time, forever.

 Another way of understanding this is that the American model of a league with playoffs, and without promotion and relegation, is slowly taking hold in Europe.
 It’s certainly not a coincidence that three of the big English clubs pushing for this — Manchester United, Liverpool and Arsenal — all have American owners.

 All of this is why, in England, proposals related to a European Super League always include cutting out replays in the FA Cup, doing away with the League Cup and the Community Shield game, cutting the number of teams in the Premier League, and so on.
 It’s all about making room in the schedule for more European games.

 Does the European Premier League Mean the End of the Champions League?